 I daydreamed of this hypothetical daughter, quite seriously planning how I might teach her to find balance between lovingkindness and justice, and be mindful of when to step in or back off so that she could discover her own identity within the broader context of our legacy.

 As the next matriarch on deck, I wondered, am I the last in our lineage?
 Would it take 50 years for the next one to show up?
 Because NOBODY wants a pushy, know-it-all “matriarch-in-law”.
-What could I possibly offer a “he” when I couldn’t even demonstrate the art of aiming INTO the toilet?
+What could I possibly offer a “he”?

 What I realized within the first 7 seconds of holding my newborn son is that genitalia by no means determine one’s potential or worth.
 Any words of wisdom, guidance and even odd habits that follow a model of motherhood stem from love – a place unrestricted by gender, however identified or experienced.
 At its very core, the generations of women before me intuitively understood this: how to share love, recognize it, give it away with an open hand, be grateful for its existence when lost, to encourage its expression, and to share its lessons with all who listen, and even those who won’t.
 They distributed their love equally to the sons and daughters, nieces and nephews, boys and girls who crossed their thresholds.
 Regardless of who shows up, the job description doesn’t change.

 Nowadays I catch myself perseverating on a limited collection of my own momisms.

 Thus far I’ve determined that when things don’t go as expected, “if you’re willing to be patient, there’s always something better around the corner.”
 It’s become abundantly clear that we “need not attend every argument we’re invited to,” and despite the fact that it might feel otherwise, no one “always” or “never” does anything.
 Plus when “I honestly don’t know” the answer to your question, I’m confident that we can find it together.